 3. A statement of how the Fellowship would benefit you and extend your practice at this time (under 200 words)

 4. A sample of your work – links to 3 works on such platforms as SoundCloud, Bandcamp, Spotify, Youtube.

 5. The contact details of two Referees who will be contacted if you are shortlisted (Provide Name, Relationship to you, Email, Tel number)

 **PLEASE assemble your entire application in ONE DOCUMENT eg Word or PDF document under 2MB total size.**

 Send your application to: firstname.lastname@example.org on or before 1 August 2020, midnight, NZ time.

+Thanks to support from Cross Creek Blues Club and Carterton Creative Communities Scheme.
 The initial sponsors of the Music Fellowship were Dr Rob Maunsell and Keith Hunt.